GM says to invest $2.8 billion in Brazil over five years

 Detroit-based GM and a metalworkers union outside of Sao Paulo are at loggerheads over plans to place some employees at a local factory on paid leave.
 The union has said the plans could threaten the jobs of 1,000 workers.

 The union said later Thursday it will hold GM to the promise of increasing investment at Sao Jose dos Campos plant.
-At a press conference, Barra did not mention labour issues.
+At a press conference, Barra did not mention labor issues.

 Barra said she thanked Rousseff for tax incentives for automakers and improved credit conditions in Brazil.